 - Stir egg yolks into chocolate mixture (yes, into the pot)

-- Stir egg whites into chocolate-yolk mixture until well combined, then stir in coconut fat
+- Stir egg whites into chocolate-yolk mixture until well combined, then stir in coconut cream

 - Pour or spoon mousse into jars, then place in refrigerator overnight to set